yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 6/Notes/Information Security/Module 3.md

     *   **Out-of-Band Communication:** Verification using a separate communication channel (e.g., confirming a transaction via a phone call or SMS to a pre-registered number).
     *   *Connection:* These relate to Multi-Factor Authentication (MFA) principles.

----
-**Section II Takeaways:** Browsers are vulnerable to various attacks like MitB, keylogging, malicious redirections, fake downloads, and session hijacking, often exploiting authentication weaknesses.
+**Section II Takeaways**: Browsers are vulnerable to various attacks like MitB, keylogging, malicious redirections, fake downloads, and session hijacking, often exploiting authentication weaknesses.
 Mitigation involves stronger authentication methods like OTP and out-of-band verification.
----

 ## III.
 Fake and Malicious Websites